-- 4.1 The pilot of a towplane must hold a valid Part 61 pilot licence plus a rating for the towplane type and a current glider tow rating issued under Part 61.
-(Refer Section 2-11 commencing on page 69.) - 4.2 The sum of previous aerotowing experience of the tow pilot and glider pilot must total at least ten aerotows as pilot-in-command. - 4.3 The standard aerotow position is with the glider in the "high tow" position. - 4.4 The direction of turn of the glider on release from an aerotow is right unless terrain or other hazards preclude it.
+- 4.1 The pilot of a towplane must hold a rating for the towplane type and a current glider tow rating issued under Part 61. - 4.2 The sum of previous aerotowing experience of the tow pilot and glider pilot must total at least ten aerotows as pilot-in-command. - 4.3 The standard aerotow position is with the glider in the "high tow" position. - 4.4 The direction of turn of the glider on release from an aerotow is right unless terrain or other hazards preclude it.
 The towplane should normally turn left after release. - 4.5 A towplane may not be flown for any purpose not directly connected with the towing of gliders while the rope is attached.
 In particular, participation in air-to-air photography by a tow aircraft with the rope attached is strictly forbidden.